California Salary Paycheck Calculator

-Since California considers accrued vacation time an earned wage, you must also pay out any unused accrued time on their final paycheck.
+If you terminate a person’s employment, you must provide their final paycheck the same day you terminate them.
+And since California considers accrued vacation time to be an earned wage, you must also pay out any unused accrued time on their final paycheck.
 One exception: If you have an unlimited vacation policy, you don’t need to pay out unused vacation time when an employee leaves.
 Since unlimited vacation time isn’t accrued, California doesn’t consider it an earned wage.

 Am I required to provide time off to vote?